A Fitness Education Expert's List of What You Need to Consider When Becoming a Fitness Instructor (2026 UPDATE)

 Fitness Instructor Working Role

 In terms of working hours and conditions, it is important that a fitness instructor understands what they will be doing.
 A fitness instructor is a different job for a personal trainer.
 Whilst a personal trainer trains clients one-to-one, a fitness instructor is responsible for showing people how to use equipment safely and effectively, and then being the go-to person in the gym if anyone has any problems or needs any help.
 It is not about working with clients for sustained periods of time on a one-to-one basis like a personal trainer, but being able to advise, help, and demonstrate equipment accordingly to make sure that everyone in the gym is exercising safely and effectively.
-A fitness instructor’s job is very much based in a gym, so it is very much a gym-based role that could be inside a sports centre, leisure centre etc.
+Think of yourself as the friendly face on the gym floor, the person that members can turn to when they need some guidance or reassurance.
+A fitness instructor job is very much based in a gym, so it is very much a gym-based role that could be inside a sports centre, leisure centre etc.

 Working Hours of a Fitness Instructor

-In terms of working hours, a fitness instructor’s working hours may not be suitable for everyone so they definitely need to be considered.
+In terms of working hours, a fitness instructor working hours may not be suitable for everyone so they definitely need to be considered.
 A fitness instructor essentially will have to cover hours that the gym is open.
-Usually, a fitness instructor will work in shifts - there is normally a morning shift which could be for example starting at 6:30am and finishing in the early afternoon, and then there is often an evening shift where a fitness instructor might start in the afternoon and then finish at say 10pm at night.
+Usually, a fitness instructor will work in shifts - there is normally a morning shift which could be for example starting at 6:30am and finishing in the early afternoon, and then there is often an evening shift where a fitness instructor might start in the afternoon and then finish at say 10pm at night, be prepared for the early mornings and late finishes you may face!
 There are different working patterns in gyms and that is because gyms are open for sustained periods of time throughout the day.
 Obviously, all gyms are different, and you may find some gyms which have fixed opening hours such as a Monday-Friday, 9am-5pm basis, however this is rare and most gyms do operate on a much longer timescale with many gyms opening early in the morning and closing late at night.
 Fitness instructors therefore have to work shifts around these particular patterns.
 That’s not to say that it would be the only way that shifts are constructed, it would be up to you and your gym manager to agree what your shift is.
-It doesn’t necessarily have to be an early start or a late finish, it could be hours around that such as part-time hours, and all of that is for negotiation between yourself and your manager once qualified.
+It doesn’t necessarily have to be an early start or a late finish, it could be hours around that such as part-time hours, which is much more flexibility when compared to an office job for example.
+All of that is for negotiation between yourself and your manager once qualified.

 Considerations for Becoming a Fitness Instructor – In Conclusion